aforward/writing/blog/executing-custom-javascript-with-liveview.md

 First, LiveView continues to evolve, so please check out the inter webs to see if this is still a valid approach (and if not, let me know).

-Second, don’t write lots of this kind of JavaScript.
+Second, don't write lots of this kind of JavaScript.
 If it hurts, you might not be doing it right so maybe consider taking a step back and trying to figure out what exactly are you trying to achieve and will this approach do as you expect.